 The prime reason for the audit is to compare like businesses for actuarial purposes to help determine rates for class codes..
-Comparing actual premiums based on actual payrolls - combined with total actual claims paid - helps identify a true loss ratio on which future rates can be set.
+Comparing actual premiums based on actual payrolls - combined with total actual claims paid - helps the insurance carrier identify a true loss ratio on which future rates can be set.